Learning Volterra Memory Kernels for Non-Markovian Qubit Dynamics: Overall Methodology

 Thus, with a hypothesis space and an objective functional, we can now pose the learning of non-Markovian open quantum systems modeled by the Nakajima-Zwanzig equation~\eqref{eq:VID} as the constrained optimization problem

 subject to eq.~\eqref{eq:State}, where $\alpha\in(0,1)$ is a parameter that balances between operator discovery and smoothness of the discovered operators.

-Given our explicit parametrization, the search is performed over the parameter vector $\xi\in\mathbb{R}^{N_{\xi}},$ is done so using a variant of the BFGS method through MATLAB's $\texttt{fminunc}$.
+The parametrization turns the search over the operator space $\mathcal{O}$ into a finite-dimensional optimization over the real vector $\xi\in\mathbb{R}^{N_{\xi}}$.
+Because the objective is formulated in terms of a least-squares, we minimize it with the Levenberg--Marquardt method through MATLAB's \texttt{lsqnonlin}.
+For the scalar dephasing fit of Sec.~\ref{section:Problem1}, the problem is well conditioned so an unconstrained quasi-Newton step via \texttt{fminunc} suffices.
 We discuss the computational choices made in further designing and implementing this abstract regression problem in the following examples.